Reverse polarity in TIG and stick welding

 The XMT® 350 FieldPro™ with Polarity Reversing welding system allowed NAES welders to complete three times as many welds per shift on a recent project by allowing them to easily change welding polarity with the push of a button.

 With liquidated damages, missing deadlines or quality targets costs NAES money.
 During a boiler outage, NAES welders are inside the boiler to repair or replace tubing or duct work.
-A typical project can involve replacing 50 to 150 boiler water wall panels — with hundreds of people working inside the boiler, running two shifts six or seven days a week.
+A typical project can involve replacing 50 to 150 boiler water wall panels.
+It involves hundreds of people working inside the boiler, running two shifts six or seven days a week.

-A log of boiler outage jobs completed by NAES Power Contractors in the past five years shows the company put in one million labor hours and completed about 20,000 inspected welds — recording less than five welds that required rework.
+A log of boiler outage jobs completed by NAES in the past five years shows they put in one million labor hours.
+They completed about 20,000 inspected welds — recording less than five welds that required rework.